Part 4

 }

-If the result here is empty then something is wrong, the result may be a success even if the query doesn't make sense.
+If the result here is empty, then something is wrong.
+The result may be a success even if the query doesn't make sense.

 Now we just need to add a Grafana dashboard for the data.
 Let's import a dashboard from here instead of configuring our own.